karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

     Rendering Pipeline

--   **Foreign Function & Memory API** was introduced as part of the ongoing effort to improve Java\'s interoperability with native code and memory.
+-   **Foreign Function & Memory API** was introduced as part of the ongoing effort to improve Java's interoperability with native code and memory.
 This API allows Java programs to safely and efficiently access foreign memory outside of the Java heap, enabling better integration with native libraries and systems.
 [JEP 412: Foreign